Esshahn/www.awsm-11ty.de/src/blog/fairlight-intro.md

 saved $c000-$cfff as flt-01.prg.c000
 ```

 Wow.
 That's... impressive.
-I love when logical assumptions converted into code yield such great results.
+I love when logical assumptions transformed into code yield such great results.
 Since we've done it the hard way ourselves, we can appreciate it even more.
 The converted program was saved as `flt-01.prg.c000` and should be identical to the versions we created manually.

 The unpacking is done.
 We can finally look into disassembling the code.
 Phew.